UCL-ARC/rred-reports/README.md

 - Searching for 'App Registrations'
 - Creating a new registration and noting down the tenant ID and client/application ID
-- Creating a client secret with a sensible name and noting down the secret
+- Creating a client secret with a sensible name and noting down the secret value (e.g. `client secret`)
 - Setting API permissions as described in the exchangelib docs.
 If you are not able to assign the `full_access_as_app` permission as shown in the exchangelib docs, add the `EWS.AccessAsUser.All` permission (found under)